megamasterbloc/Helium/README.md

 ## About Epsilon

-Xi is a fork of Upsilon, that aims to create a few useful features for students.
+Xi is a fork of Upsilon, that aims to create a few useful features for students in higher studies.

 Upsilon is a fork of Omega, after the project's discontinuation.